 It is important to note that accreditation under APAV qualifies but does not entitle private veterinarians to become involved in operational activities.
 Further training and assessment in the requirements of specific operational programs must be successfully completed before provision of services can be approved by the Chief Veterinary Officer of the relevant jurisdiction.

-The Australian Government Department of Agriculture, Water and the Environment manages the Australian Government Accredited Veterinarians (AAV).
+The Australian Government Department of Agriculture, Fisheries and Forestry manages the Australian Government Accredited Veterinarians (AAV).
 This is an operational program for veterinarians who wish to be accredited to undertake Approved Export Programs for livestock export.
 More information on the accreditation process for AAV is available on the department’s website.